Pirussa/lei-22-s2-1da-g02/docs/SprintC/US005/US005_ConsultTheUsersInTheWaitingRoom.md

 > **Answer:** _The goal is to check the list of users that are waiting and ready to take the vaccine._

-> **Question:** Do we need to know if the nurse have to choose the vaccination centre before executing the list or if that information comes from the employee file?
+> **Question:** Do we need to know if the nurse have to choose the vaccination center before executing the list or if that information comes from the employee file?

 > **Answer:** _When the nurse starts to use the application, firstly, the nurse should select the vaccination center where she his working.
 The nurse wants to check the list of SNS users that are waiting in the vaccination center where she his working._